myst-2005/InterCrop-AI/README.md

 ## 💡 Why This Works

-Traditional farming relies on:
+Traditional intercropping is based on:
-- Guesswork
+- Experience
-- Past habits
+- Trial and error
-- Limited local knowledge
+- Local knowledge

-This often leads to:
+This can lead to:
-- Low profit
+- Poor crop combinations
-- Crop failure
+- Low profits
-- Poor market timing
+- Market mismatch

 ### ✅ Our Approach

-We combine **3 critical factors**:
+We combine **3 powerful data layers**:

 - **Soil Intelligence** → Ensures crops match land conditions
-- **Weather Intelligence** → Avoids climate-related failures
+- **Weather Intelligence** → Reduces climate risks
 - **Market Intelligence** → Focuses on profitable crops

-👉 This creates a **data-driven farming strategy instead of assumptions**
+👉 This transforms farming from **guesswork → data-driven decisions**

 ---